Medium Threat for Another Tropical System to Form in Gulf

 Tonight

 65°F Rain showers early will evolve into a more steady rain overnight.
 Thunder possible.
-Low 62F.
+Low 63F.
 Winds E at 5 to 10 mph.
-Chance of rain 90%.
+Chance of rain 100%.

 - Wind